sreelakshmivu/Python-Project-2/README.md

 Correlation between Age and Salary: Employing visual representation, explore the correlation between age and salary to discern any trends within the dataset.

+This analysis provides insights into the composition of employees in each team, their positions, age distribution, salary spending, and the relationship between age and salary.